 Table of Contents

 Everyone has experienced being caught in the rain without an umbrella at some point.
-Whether you left your house without one or the wind was so strong, it damaged the one you had, when you become exposed to rain, your next best option is to find a place of shelter.
+Whether you left your house without one or the wind was so strong that it damaged the one you had, when you become exposed to rain, your next best option is to find a place of shelter.

 In the same way, whether you engage in unprotected sex or experience contraceptive failure, the use of emergency contraception, such as Postinor-2, becomes an important option to prevent unintended pregnancies.